ObolNetwork/obol-docs/docs/charon/charon-cli-reference.md

       --fee-recipient-address string   Optional Ethereum address of the fee recipient -h, --help                           Help for cluster
       --insecure-keys                  Generates insecure keystore files.
 This should never be used.
 It is not supported on mainnet.
-      --keymanager-addresses strings   Comma separated list of keymanager URLs to push validator key shares to.
-Note that multiple addresses are required, one for each node in the cluster, with node0's keyshares being pushed to the first address, node1's keyshares to the second, and so on.
+      --keymanager-addresses strings   Comma separated list of keymanager URLs to import validator key shares to.
+Note that multiple addresses are required, one for each node in the cluster, with node0's keyshares being imported to the first address, node1's keyshares to the second, and so on.
       --name string                    The cluster name
       --network string                 Ethereum network to create validators for.
 Options: mainnet, gnosis, goerli, kiln, ropsten, sepolia. (default "goerli")
       --nodes int                      The number of charon nodes in the cluster.
 Minimum is 4. (default 4)